notevenagoat/notevenagoat/README.md

 - 👋 Hi, I’m @notevenagoat - Ivan Tinoco, a recent Web Developer Graduate.
-- 🐱‍👤 Currently working on a table top role play game utility for CyberpunkRED.
+- 🐱‍👤 Currently working on a table top role play game utility for CyberpunkRED using React and JS. https://notevenagoat.github.io/night_market
 - 👀 I’m interested in ...Games, Storytelling, Filmmaking, RPGS, TTRPGS, Poetry.
 - 🌱 I’m currently learning ...ReactJS, and MongoDB !
 - 💞️ I’m looking to collaborate on ...open source projects where I learn and be useful to others!